Listing not verified by EBD | Listing not verified by EBD | Listing not verified by EBD

 The Paruthi line supports organic farmers and their families, by enabling them to switch to organic agricultural practices.
 However, Upsana state that “organic in itself does not necessarily mean sustainable” Their founder Uma is committed to bridging the distance between organic and sustainable.
 She is now exploring using only locally made fabric.

-Tips from Roberta Lee
+Thoughts from sustainable style expert Roberta Lee

 The ‘healing textiles’ collection are worth a look and come in pretty pastel shades.
 The Monochrome collection features some interesting wardrobe basics, such as the Jessica dress which could be styled with a cute belt and sandals, and the Why top would also be a great summer essential.